Donate to the Friends of the Capital City Grange Hall!

 With the help of cellulose expert and Grange friend Bill Hulstrunk and a small but dedicated crew of volunteers, we dense-packed cellulose into the walls of the Main Hall.
 This will save us on our heating bills, and also reduce moisture passing through the walls–which will help our beautiful paint job last longer.

-We had the driveway and parking lot re-graded–and it helped us survive the huge July rainstorm with no damage!
+We had the driveway and parking lot re-graded in spring 2023–and it helped us survive the huge July rainstorm with no damage!

 2022: We replaced the inadequate closers installed on the ADA entrance doors.
 The new closers are adjusted to slow the door closing to meet ADA standards.